 The COVID-19 crisis has drastically reduced on-the-job experiences for nearly all operators in civil and military flight operations.
 Furthermore, national lockdowns have in some cases also restricted simulator and classroom training activities, and both factors result in a decay in operator proficiency.

-As operations slowly resume in the second half of 2020, the operational scene presents unique challenges to manage.
+As operations have only slowly resumed through 2020, the operational scene presents unique challenges to manage.
 While some pilots have maintained recent experience (e.g. in the cargo transport sector), many have experienced an unfamiliar gap of multiple months since their last flight.
 Similarly, Air Traffic Controllers (ATCOs) no longer experience traffic densities they are used to and lose their recency to manage complex situations.
 Therefore, many oversight and safety programs need to balance an opaque, unclear risk with the drive to return to operations, both civil and military.

 Five key considerations

 Based on experience and insights in operator performance and training, NLR has identified five key elements that may empower your recovery plans related to the proficiency of pilots, ATCOs, maintainers or other operators:

 - Understand where the most proficiency decay occurs: Many factors affect competency and skill decay, including operator recent and total experience, operator age, and the nature, complexity and type of complexity of the tasks.